 KEY SECTOR OPPORTUNITIES FOR EXPORTERS

 Southeast Asia’s growing population and ongoing urbanization is driving interest in higher value farm products.
 As well, the growing middle class in the region is developing a preference for foods that are more convenient, nutritious and packaged in environmentally friendly ways.
 British Columbia’s agrifood producers are in an excellent position to capitalize on the opportunities in this market.

 The rapid pace of economic growth and urbanization in Southeast Asia is driving demand for natural resources, both from within the region and from the direct sourcing of minerals.
 British Columbia is a major supplier of minerals and mineral products to the ASEAN countries, such as copper ores, zinc and sulphur.
-Opportunities to utilize British Columbia’s expertise in metallurgy, environmental engineering, mine safety, and geoscience also exist.
+Opportunities to export British Columbia’s expertise in metallurgy, environmental engineering, mine safety and geoscience also exist.

-Southeast Asia’s transportation development varies by country.
+Southeast Asia’s infrastructure development varies by country.
 However, all of the emerging ASEAN markets have ambitious programs to raise the capacity and quality of their transportation infrastructure (ports, rail, roads), representing a huge opportunity for British Columbia suppliers of planning, engineering and environmental services.

 Learn more about export opportunities for our infrastructure and transportation sector.

 Roughly 300,000 Southeast Asian students are studying overseas.
 The region’s large population and fast-growing middle class represent a significant opportunity for B.C.’s international education sector.

 Learn more about export opportunities for our international education sector.